-Stage 3 (Stage 3 is equivalent to FHEQ Level 6 -BSc) A3: The organisation, its functions, and the context of business leading to a multifaceted appreciation of the Management discipline; A3.1: The strategic and operational processes by which management plans and coordinates the use of resources with the general objective of securing or maintaining competitive advantage; A3.2: The emergence of the global economy and multinational firms, using various theoretical approaches (economic management, international relations and geo- political).
-Intellectual (thinking) skills B3: Ability to analyse real-life problems facing actual businesses and evaluate the effectiveness and limitations of different management attempts to solve them.
-Transferable Skills C1: Research C2: Self-management C3: Problem Solving C4: Numeracy C5: Netiquette C6: Written communication -- -- --
+Stage Knowledge and understanding of: Skills and other attributes: Stage 3 (Stage 3 is equivalent to FHEQ Level 6 -BSc) A3: The organisation, its functions, and the context of business leading to a multifaceted appreciation of the Management discipline; A3.1: The strategic and operational processes by which management plans and coordinates the use of resources with the general objective of securing or maintaining competitive advantage; Intellectual (thinking) skills B3: Ability to analyse real-life problems facing actual businesses and evaluate the effectiveness and limitations of different management attempts to solve them.
+Transferable Skills C1: Research C2: Self-management A3.2: The emergence of the global economy and multinational firms, using various theoretical approaches (economic management, international relations and geopolitical).
+C3: Problem Solving C4: Numeracy C5: Netiquette C6: Written communication